stephansturges/OpenLander/README.md

 # How does it work?

 The neural network performs pixelwise segmentation, and is trained from my own pipeline of synthetic data.
-This public version is trained on about 500Gb of data.
-There is a new version trained on 4T of data that I may publish soon, if you want to test it just contact me via email.
+This public version is trained on about 5Tb of data.
+If you want a better-performing version of the neural network I may have other variants depending on when the last one was pushed here, feel free to contact me for details :)

 ## some examples of training images
 <img src="pics/training12.png" width="880" height="400"/>